barais/barais.github.io/_posts/2018-07-18-MigratingFromHibernateToEclipseLinkOnJHipster.md

 So far, these changes seem normal.
 The update of the dependencies, tools and configuration of the persistence provider is planned as part of the JSR.
 But uncloupling is  not magic.

-### Problem 1: Coupling between real implementation of different concern
+### Problem 1: Coupling between real implementation of different concerns

 JHipster as a real project tries to improve the perfomance.
 They use a library nammed *jackson-datatype-hibernate*.
 This project support JSON serialization and deserialization of Hibernate (http://hibernate.org) specific datatypes and properties; especially lazy-loading aspects.
 As we will not use hibernate, we must remove the depencies in the *pom.xml* file.